aptise/peter_sslers/README.md

 When Alternate Chains are offered by the ACME server, the system will download all chains and associate them to the Certificate.

-## Unique Fully Qualified Domain Sets (UniqueFQDNSet)
+### Unique Fully Qualified Domain Sets (UniqueFQDNSet)

+With PeterSSLers, Certificates are not associated to "Domains" but to "UniqueFQDNSets", which are unique collections of domains.

+This design was implemented for two reasons:

+1. Certbot has a concept of "Lineage", which tracks the version history of a given Certificate.
+This can create confusion when adding and removing domains, as the lineage certificate's name does not necessarily reflect what is in the Certificate.

-One of the LetsEncrypt service's ratelimits is based on a CertificateRequest's "uniqueness" of Domains.
+2. One of the LetsEncrypt service's ratelimits is based on a CertificateRequest's "uniqueness" of Domains, which is essentially a UniqueFQDNSet (There may only be *n* "Duplicate Certificates" issued per week).
+By tracking the UniqueFQDNSets natively, PeterSSLers can help you avoid hitting these limits.
 To more easily deal with this limit, AcmeOrders/Certificates/CertificateRequests are designed around the idea of a "UniqueFQDNSet" and not a single Domain.

-When requesting a new Certificate or importing existing ones, most of this happens
+When requesting a new Certificate or importing existing ones, this happens all
 behind-the-scenes: a listing of Domains is turned into a unique set of Domain names.

 ## A single web application?